btc-ag/community/CONTRIBUTING.md

 In addition,
 * no merge or fixup commits must be contained in the branch,
-* the external [integration tests](https://ci.bop-dev.de/job/cab/job/BF/job/serviceidl-integrationtests/job/master/) must run successfully.
+* project-specific additional requirements might be in place.

 ### Compatibility

-Changes must generally be backwards-compatible.
+In general, the ideas of [Semantic Versioning](https://semver.org) are followed, i.e.
+> Given a version number MAJOR.MINOR.PATCH, increment the:
+> * MAJOR version when you make incompatible API changes,
+> * MINOR version when you add functionality in a backwards-compatible manner, and
+> * PATCH version when you make backwards-compatible bug fixes.
+However, they are enforced in different strictness, e.g. to allow easier maintenance of immature release units (often, but not always, denoted by the major version 0).
+Where in doubt, please contact the maintainer of the respective release unit.

 Features that should be removed must be declared as deprecated first.
 They can only be removed in the next major revision, and only if there are no substantial objections to removal.

 ### Scope of a PR

 The scope of a PR may vary dramatically.
 A small PR might contain a single fix for a spelling error.
-A large PR might contribute support for a new target language.
+A large PR might contribute a major new feature involving changes to almost all modules.

 While in principle, a PR may combine unrelated changes as long as the conventions for each individual commit are upheld, it is usually not advisable to make a PR unnecessarily large.
 This makes it harder to review, and may prolong the time the PR is not ready for merge, require repeated rebasing, and thus unnecessary work.